rchevarria/NYCEnvironCovidData/index.md

 reduced incomes, and consumerism.
 I want to use data analysis to see how this situation reduced New Yorker’s environmental footprint, and how future return to normalcy will impact these trends.

+### Brief Description

+This project seeks to view connections between NYC's inactivity/shutdown during the pandemic and its effect on the environment.
+To establish these connections I am using data bases pertaining to gas prices, stationary emissions, transportation emissions, waste emissions and household expenditures.
+Through the use of pandas, SQL, regex, matplotlib, and other python methods, I am able to portray these pieces of data in a meaningful way, in which they show connections to each other.

+### Relevance to NYC

+This connects to NYC as it is a very dense city that was largely inactive due to the pandemic and the consequent shutdowns.
+As a big crowded city, New York's environmental footprint is large, therefore this period of time of closure likely had an effect.
+The data used in this project pertain's to NYC and seeks to highlight New Yorker's overall activity before and after the pandemic as well as the city's emission trends.

+---After Visuals---

+### Correlations

+### Analysis

 ### Markdown

 <img src="https://raw.githubusercontent.com/rchevarria/NYCEnvironCovidData/gh-pages/testing.png" width="210" height="170">  <img src="https://raw.githubusercontent.com/rchevarria/NYCEnvironCovidData/gh-pages/testing.png" width="210" height="170">